dragonflydb/documentation/docs/migrating-to-dragonfly/01-from-redis-single-node/01-replication.md

 repl_backlog_histlen:15302
 ```

-- On the new Dragonfly instance, use the [`REPLICAOF`](../../command-reference/server-management/replicaof.md) command to instruct itself to replicate data from the source.
+On the new Dragonfly instance, use the [`REPLICAOF`](../../command-reference/server-management/replicaof.md) command to instruct itself to replicate data from the source:

 ```shell
 dragonfly-6380$> REPLICAOF redis-source 6379